jaho1986/InterviewQuestions/Kubernetes_recipies.md

     kubectl rollout history deployment [deployment_name]

 ## Update a deployment (using a YAML file)
-We can start by exporting the configuration of the deployment by exporting the configuration of the service and the deployment with the following commands:
+We can start by exporting the configuration of the deployment and exporting the configuration of the service and the deployment with the following commands:

-    kubectl get deployment [deployment_name] -o yaml > filename.yaml
+    kubectl get deployment [deployment_name] -o yaml > deployment_filename.yaml
-    kubectl get service [service_name] -o yaml > filename.yaml
+    kubectl get service [service_name] -o yaml > service_filename.yaml

 But we need to remove the unnecessary properties of the YAML files:
  - annotations